 Religion 121 R - Art of Biblical Literature

 This course is intended to help readers appreciate the artistry of biblical prose and poetry.
 We will examine texts from the Old and New Testaments and Apocrypha, paying special attention to plot structure, word-plays, imagery, repetition, characterization, themes, parallelism and aetiology.
 Throughout the term, we will consider reinterpretations of biblical literature in the music, literature, and art and film of our own culture.
 Class sessions have a lecture/discussion format.
-There will be three or four exams and frequent quizzes.
+There will be two or three exams and short weekly writings.
+Writing intensive.
 No prerequisites.

 Religion 134 C/R - Chinese and Japanese Religious Traditions

-This course examines several religious traditions which have shaped East Asian civilizations.
-We will study the formal traditions of Taoism, Confucianism, Buddhism, Shinto and the New Religions; we will also consider the popular religious traditions of China and Japan.
-Classes include both lecture and discussion; students will be evaluated through essay exams, short papers and analysis of scripture and other texts.
+This course examines several religious traditions that have shaped East Asian civilizations.
+We will study the formal traditions of Taoism, Confucianism, Buddhism, Shinto, and the New Religions; we will also consider the popular religious traditions of China and Japan.
+Classes include both lecture and discussion; students will be evaluated through essay exams, short papers, and analysis of scripture and other texts.
 No prerequisites.

 Religion 137 R - Jewish Tradition

 This course introduces the student to the Jewish tradition, beginning with its development in the biblical and early rabbinic periods.
 It focuses upon the general history of Judaism as well as its basic concepts, including readings in primary and secondary texts and discussions of the Jewish calendar and life-cycle events.
 Required: three exams and two book reviews.
 Not writing intensive.

 Religion 176 H - Racism and Social Ethics